Alexander-Salvucci/Bootcamp-Final-Project/DefensiveTemplate.md

 Traffic to these services should be carefully monitored.
 To this end, we have implemented the alerts below:

-#### Name of Alert 1
+#### Excessive HTTP Errors
 _TODO: Replace `Alert 1` with the name of the alert._

 Alert 1 is implemented as follows:
   - **Metric**: HTTP Response error codes
   - **Threshold**: 400 over 5 minutes
-  - **Vulnerability Mitigated**: Brute force attack on the web server.
+  - **Vulnerability Mitigated**: Brute force attack or a scan of some sort on the web server.
   - **Reliability**: High.
 Will almost never false positive as web-server never recieves this much traffic, unless under attack.

-#### Name of Alert 2
+#### HTTP Request Size Monitor
 Alert 2 is implemented as follows:
   - **Metric**: HTTP Request Bytes
-  - **Threshold**: 3500 Bytes over 1 minute
+  - **Threshold**: 4000 Bytes over 1 minute
-  - **Vulnerability Mitigated**: Code injection and/or DDOS
+  - **Vulnerability Mitigated**: Code injection, scanning, and/or DDOS
   - **Reliability**: Medium.
 If a DDOS attack is occuring, this will certainly trigger.
 It may also notice any of the more complicated code injection style attacks.
-But if traffic to the website goes up, this will also give us false positives.
+But if traffic to the website goes up, this will also give us lots of false positives.

-#### Name of Alert 3
+#### CPU Usage Monitor
 Alert 3 is implemented as follows:
   - **Metric**: CPU Usage
   - **Threshold**: above 50% for 5 minutes
-  - **Vulnerability Mitigated**: TODO
+  - **Vulnerability Mitigated**: DDOS attack, warning when the device is compromised.
-  - **Reliability**: TODO: Does this alert generate lots of false positives/false negatives?
-Rate as low, medium, or high reliability.

-_TODO Note: Explain at least 3 alerts.
-Add more if time allows._
+  - **Reliability**: Medium-High.
+Will alert us when the machine is working abnormally hard.
+Might give some false positives, especially if we make the web-server do something rather intensive.

 ### Suggestions for Going Further (Optional)
 _TODO_: